 - Ungaretti

-The territory of this promontory, rich in important prehistoric settlements such as the Paglicci cave and the Defensola mine, falls almost entirely within the Gargano National Park.
+The territory of this promontory, rich in important prehistoric settlements like the Paglicci Cave and the Defensola mine, it falls almost entirely within the Gargano National Park.

 In the area there are also 2 UNESCO sites: Monte Sant'Angelo , which is part of the serial site "The Longobards in Italy" and that of Umbra Forest falling within the site of the ancient beech woods.